zaynahf/CYBERBULLYING-DISTLBERT/README.md

 This implementation supports the findings presented in my research paper titled:

 “Cyberbullying Detection Using Text Analysis”
-By Zaynah Farid
+By Zaynah Farid,
-Amity University Lucknow Campus
+Amity University Lucknow Campus.
 The paper evaluates performance across models, discusses limitations in detecting subtle bias, and explores future directions such as the inclusion of sentiment features using NRCLex and domain-adaptive training.